Vokyaku/starter-restaurant-reservation/front-end/README.md

 # Capstone: Restaurant Reservation System Frontend

-This starter code for the backend of the capstone project in the Thinkful curriculum.
+This starter code for the backend of the capstone project in the Chegg Skills Program.

 See [../README.md](../README.md) for detailed instructions.